Seizure for Forfeiture by SPPD

 Seizures of Vehicles for Forfeiture by the St. Petersburg Police Department

-When seizing a vehicle for felony Driving While License Suspended or Revoked (DWLSR), officers with the St. Petersburg Police Department may have a difficult time determining whether sufficient prior DWLSR convictions support the seizure.
-Seizure of vehicles for felony DWLSR should be made only if at least one of the following is clearly present:
+When seizing a vehicle for felony Driving While License Suspended or Revoked (DWLSR), officers with the St. Petersburg Police Department might have a difficult time determining whether sufficient prior DWLSR convictions support the seizure.
+Seizure of vehicles for felony DWLSR should be made only if at least one of the following is present:

-• The driver has a prior CONVICTION for felony DWLSR.
+- The driver has a prior CONVICTION for felony DWLSR.

-• The driver’s license has been revoked pursuant to §322.264, F.S.S.
+- The driver’s license has been revoked pursuant to §322.264, F.S.S.
 (Habitual Traffic Offender).

 When seizing a vehicle for felony fleeing and eluding, the City of St. Peterburg bears the burden of proving the vehicle owner knew, or should have known, the vehicle was likely to be used in criminal activity.

-This article was last updated on Thursday, June 6, 2023.
+This article was last updated on Friday, August 9, 2024.